-An Epilepsy Smart School (ESS) is a school which embeds inclusive, safe and educationally sound practices for primary, secondary and special school students living with epilepsy.
+Every child’s experience of epilepsy is different and therefore supporting them at school will require an individualised approach.
+An Epilepsy Smart School (ESS) is a school which embeds inclusive, safe and educationally sound practices for all primary, secondary and special school students living with epilepsy.
+There are three steps that need to be completed to be recognised as an Epilepsy Smart School:

 The impact on a child’s learning is related to how many seizures they have